anton-k/haskell-wushu-panda/01-pomodoro/README.md

 We ignore the result with function `void`.
 That's it we are done with pomodoro app.

-### Testing in the repl
+### Testing in the REPL

-We can try out our app in the repl:
+We can try out our app in the REPL:

 ```
 stack ghci